Note: My Web pages are best viewed with style sheets enabled.

 The service staff in a restaurant — or in a store or hotel — are employees of a business.
 They are not my friends.
 (I have started addressing some of my doctors by their first names because they address me by mine.)

 - Waiters should know what ingredients are used in cooking.
 If asked and they don't know, they should promptly ask in the kitchen.
 In that case, someone in the kitchen MUST know.
 My wife has diverticulitis; she is not supposed to eat nuts or seeds.
-She also is lactose-intolerant and cannot digest milk, cream, yogurt, and most cheeses.
+She also is lactose-intolerant and has trouble digesting milk, cream, yogurt, and many cheeses.
 She has to know which items are safe before ordering her meal.

 - Despite the fact that a restaurant has a self-service buffet (as is common for breakfast in hotels), the staff should ensure that salt, pepper, and sugar are at each table.
 For breakfast, cream is also necessary.
 If utensils are not available at the buffet, the staff should ensure that there are enough place settings at each table.
 Most important, the buffet itself must be kept fully stocked with food during the posted hours of operation.
 During breakfast, there is absolutely no excuse for self-service coffee to be empty or cold.